Listen to this Article

 So when either your sleep quality or quantity are subpar, evidence shows that your brain function will take a nose dive (16).

 Try to avoid artificial light sources 1-2 hours before bed or look for ways to minimize your exposure by installing a blue-light filter app on your phone.
 Scientists have found that exposure to electronic screens at night can significantly damage the quality of your sleep (17).

-Other sleep strategies include sticking to a set bedtime routine, consuming CBD oil before bed to improve sleep quality, and doing something relaxing so you can wind down.
+Other sleep strategies include sticking to a set bedtime routine, consuming hemp oil before bed to improve sleep quality, and doing something relaxing so you can wind down.
 You could read a book, meditate, listen to music, take a bath, or do some gentle stretching.

 It might be tempting to think of brain fog as being a normal part of getting older.
 But the symptoms of brain fog—lack of focus, loss of mental clarity, and forgetfulness—can be eased by taking some simple lifestyle steps.

 By detoxifying the body, upping your nutrient intake, becoming more active, and managing stress and sleep quality, you’ll start to see big improvements in brain health.
 As an added benefit, you’ll gain renewed energy and vitality throughout your body.